Buckinghams Retinue Buckinghams Retinue

 Buckinghams Retinue Re-enactment Group

 Bill block at LincolnWelcome to Buckingham's Retinue, one of the more authentic medieval re-enactment groups for the period 1450-1500.
-Our society is a non profit orgainsation that exists to reconstruct and re-enact late medieval and early tudor life, recreating the period known as 'The Wars of the Roses'.
+Our society is a non profit organisation that exists to reconstruct and re-enact late medieval and early tudor life, recreating the period known as 'The Wars of the Roses'.

 If you are interested in taking up tudor or medieval re-enactment as a hobby, check out our Recruitment section to see the kinds of things we do and how you can take part.
-If you want to see us in action, here is Buckingham's Retinues Events List for 2020.
+If you want to see us in action, here is Buckingham's Retinues Events List for 2025.

 If you own or manage a historical site and want to know how Buckingham's Retinue could bring it to life, please read our Employers' section.